xIves/scientific_programming/README.md

 # Email must be the one provided on GitHub
 ssh-keygen -t ed25519 -C "your-email@example.com"
 ```
-This will generate an SSH-Key on your computer
+This will generate two files with SSH-Keys on your computer (public & privat keys)
 Windows-Users look under C:\Users\your-username\.ssh
 Mac-Users look under /Users/your-username/.ssh

 On GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the new public key here

 See: https://docs.github.com/de/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent